create3000/x_ite/docs/_posts/components/Sound/Analyser.md

 Analyser provides real-time frequency and time-domain analysis information, without any change to the input.

-The Analyser node belongs to the **Sound** component and requires at least level **2,** its default container field is *children.* It is available from X3D version 4.0 or higher.
+The Analyser node belongs to the **Sound** component and requires at least support level **2,** its default container field is *children.* It is available from X3D version 4.0 or higher.

 ## Hierarchy